-- ATNA defines two actors with similar role: Secure Node and Secure Application, that fulfill roles in both Security and Audit aspects via mandatory transaction requirements.
-This causes Security and Audit to be tightly coupled, meaning that to exchange secure communication, auditing also must be implemented as defined by ATNA. - The audit messages must be recorded by means defined by ATNA. - CA:Sec defines a single actor and a single transaction for secure communication. - CA:Aud defines actors that are responsible for auditing only.
+• ATNA defines two actors with similar role: Secure Node and Secure Application, that fulfill roles in both Security and Audit aspects via mandatory transaction requirements.
+This causes Security and Audit to be tightly coupled, meaning that to exchange secure communication, auditing also must be implemented as defined by ATNA.

+The audit messages must be recorded by means defined by ATNA.

+- CA:Sec defines a single actor and a single transaction for secure communication. - CA:Aud defines actors that are responsible for auditing only.
 Secure communication is recommended to be achieved via actor grouping with the CA:Sec actor.
+The audit messages can be recorded by any means, using either IHE transaction ITL 20 with EHIB ention or

-The audit messages can be recorded by any means, using either IHE transaction ITI-20 with FHIR option or any other (non-IHE) methods.
+The audit messages can be recorded by any means, using either IHE transaction ITI-20 with FHIR option or any other (IHE or non-IHE) methods.
 The messages must be made available for retrieval in FHIR format via IHE transaction ITI-81.